reactjs/react.dev/content/docs/hooks-faq.md

 ### What can I do if my effect dependencies change too often? {#what-can-i-do-if-my-effect-dependencies-change-too-often}

-Sometimes, your effect may be using reading state that changes too often.
+Sometimes, your effect may be using state that changes too often.
 You might be tempted to omit that state from a list of dependencies, but that usually leads to bugs:

 ```js{6,9}
 function Counter() {